romain-grecourt/helidon/archetypes/README.md

 #### External values

-Pre-formatted values may be defined in a separate file entirely.
+Values may be defined in a separate file entirely.
 The file is specified using the `file` attribute.
  Processing using the `template` attribute can also be used.

 E.g.